jones58/brutalist-map/README.md

 ### Maybe later

 - Seeing as much of the functionality of the project is in JavaScript, I think the whole project could do with being rebuilt in React, as it is hard to navigate the codebase at the moment, something a component based architecture would solve.
-  - Also allows: npm install mapbox gl js rather than cdn method.
+  - Also allows: npm install mapbox gl js rather than cdn/mapbox studio method, which would mean can edit geojson much more easily etc.
 - It would be good if I could close the information for a building and see the entire map again. (seems the arrow does this but not very intuitive)
 - filter by option, e.g. architect, area, material
 - material type: brick etc. with the designed and completed labels.